 Diy Cape Tutorial

-This DIY cape has been made to complement this Halloween costume of a certain little knight who explained to me that knights wore additional capes on tournaments.
+I made this easy cape for a child to complete this Halloween costume of a certain little knight who explained to me that knights wore additional capes on tournaments.
 (What - you didn't know?
 Me neither 🙂

 And to stay within the color range of the DIY knight tunic I had made just days before, I searched for something with a grey, metallic look.
 A never worn men's housecoat I dug out from the recycle pile looked like the perfect material.
 Ten minutes later and - done!